 Tagging makes navigation easy.
 In addition to all existing host-level tags, processes are tagged by role:McNulty-Query, Datadog’s front-end query service, in order to narrow the search.
 Then you can search for the NGINX master processes and pivot the table by availability zone to be confident about that service staying highly available.

-Here, I am checking the Elasticsearch processes for an individual feature team.
-I’ve also added metrics for voluntary and involuntary context switches, available in the gear menu on the upper-right of the table.
+Here, you are checking the Elasticsearch processes for an individual feature team.
+You have also added metrics for voluntary and involuntary context switches, available in the gear menu on the upper-right of the table.

-Below, we have searched for ssh processes and pivoted by user to understand who is logged into which hosts.
+Below, you have searched for SSH processes and pivoted by user to understand who is logged into which hosts.

-Ok, so I guess that one is less exciting after redaction!
+Perhaps this one is less exciting after redaction.